Information Systems (IS) - Courses

 IS 300 Cr.3

-This course provides an understanding of the systematic ways for formulating business problems from information systems perspectives, and of the necessary decision processes that lead to effective solutions.
-Major topics include information systems theory, organizational decision support using IS, decision theory, decision analysis paradigms, and other problem solving techniques.
-Group decision support technology will also be introduced.
-Prerequisite: IS 220; admission to business or information systems minor.
+This course provides an understanding of the systematic ways for formulating business problems from information systems perspectives.
+The course will examine the necessary decision processes that lead to effective solutions utilizing data analytics approaches.
+Major topics include: data mining and machine learning, organizational decision support using information systems and other data driven problem solving techniques.
+Prerequisite: IS 220; admission to business or information systems major/minor or healthcare analytics management minor.
 Offered Spring.

 IS 310 Cr.3

-Information System in Networked Environments: Technical Foundations and Applications
+Information Systems in Networked Environments: Technical Foundations and Applications

 This course provides fundamentals of data communications and business networking requirements, and examines the linkage of information technology strategies and technological solutions for enabling effective business processes within and between organizations in emerging environments.
 Major topics include fundamentals of data communications and business networking, applications to data communications, basic technologies of the internet and the web, commercial use of internet technologies, e-business applications, and cases in online industries.
-Prerequisite: IS 220; admission to business or information systems minor.
+Prerequisite: IS 220; admission to business or information systems major/minor or health information systems management minor.
 Offered Spring.

 IS 320 Cr.3